Photography mdavid.com.au

 Even if you’re using a good, solid tripod, you can still get camera shake from the way you press your shutter button.
 Even a careful squeeze of your shutter button can be enough to cause the kind of camera movement that’s noticeable if you’re using a long lens or doing macro photography.

-If you really need to keep the camera still then you should think about using a cable release.
+So if you really need to keep the camera still and you’re using a tripod, then you should think about also using a cable release.

 A cable release is a cord with a button on the end.
 You connect one end to your camera and the other end with the button goes in your hand.
 When you press the button, the vibrations don’t make it all the way down the cable and so the camera doesn’t shake.